luraess/julia-parallel-course-EGU21/README.md

 ![](docs/diffusion_damp.png)

-#### Parallel GPU computing 🎉
+#### Parallel GPU computing
-So now we have a cool iterative and implicit solver in about 30 lines of code.
+So now we have a cool iterative and implicit solver in about 30 lines of code 🎉.
 Good enough for low resolution and 1D calculations.
 What if we need more - 2D, 3D and 6K resolution to capture highly local physics ?
 Parallel and GPU computing makes it possible.
 Let's take the [`diffusion_1D_damp.jl`](scripts/diffusion_1D_damp.jl) code and port it to GPU.

 #### Performance metric